tommyblue/smugmug-backup/README.md

 an error is returned.
 If the conf key is omitted or is empty, then `{{.FileName}}` is used.

 When **use_metadata_times** is true, then the last modification timestamp of the objects will be set based on SmugMug metadata for newly downloaded files.
-Note that this option can require an additional API call for each image/video.
 If also **force_metadata_times** is true, then the timestamp is applied to all existing files.

+> The **use_metadata_times** can be required if you notice that the images creation datetime is
+> wrong by ~7h.
+This is a bug in the SmugMug Uploader: "Our uploader process currently isn't
+> time zone aware and takes the DateTimeOriginal field without time zone information".
+>
+> The solution is to use the Metadata API endpoint to retrieve the EXIF informations, but it
+> requires an additional API call for each image/video.
+> In my case, a full backup that requires ~10 minutes, increases to 2+ hours with this option.

 **api_key**, **api_secret**, **user_token** and **user_secret** are the required credentials for
 authenticating with the SmugMug API.